pmourlanne/taw/README.md

 A few fellow judges have developed custom ways to generate the papers from AetherHub.
 These work great, but they often have hard requirements (eg. using Microsoft Excel and / or Windows) and are not available online.
 These solutions are also not widely shared or available.

-The goals of these projects are two-folds:
+The goals of this project are two-folds:
-- Having an easy way to generate the papers from an AetherHub tournament
+- Having an easy way to generate the papers for an AetherHub tournament
 - Sharing this solution with everyone

 ## Where is this service available?